If you’re in the market for a pour over coffee brewer, you may be considering the Chemex.

-Many coffee enthusiasts (myself included) like to use the Chemex to brew coffee with a lightly roasted coffee bean.
+Many coffee enthusiasts (myself included) like to use the Chemex to brew coffee with light roasted coffee beans.
 These coffee beans have to be brewed with this technique to get that amazing and full flavor profile.

 But most of the time, medium roasted coffee beans are used.
 Medium roasted coffee beans look like this:

-The filters used take away any inconsistencies of the coffee beans and leave behind the undiscovered coffee flavors.
-You can only find these coffee flavors because of these coffee filters.
+The filters take away any coffee beans’ inconsistencies and leave behind the undiscovered coffee flavors.
+You can only find these coffee flavors because of the coffee filters.
 It’s amazing.

 Pro 3: Different filter options